Sources of Financial Aid

 These are part-time jobs that may be on or off campus and may relate to the student's field of study.
 There are both state and federally funded programs that allow students to work 5 to 20 hours a week.
-The programs are applied for by filling out the FAFSA and the Minnesota State College-Southeast Technical Institutional application.
+The programs are applied for by filling out the FAFSA and the Minnesota State College Southeast Institutional Application.

-Credit for Experience: Southeast Technical may grant credit for military and other training/education that is relevant to college program major curriculum.
+- Credit for Experience: MSC Southeast may grant credit for military and other training/education that is relevant to college program major curriculum.
 The subsequent reduction in credit hours may result in a reduction in the amount of the monthly benefits check.

 Other Outside Sources

 Please check with any of the following agencies that you feel is appropriate:

 - Division of Rehabilitation Services (DRS)